 - The Student Conduct Process is an avenue to educate individual students while balancing the needs of the community.

-Please note the difference between an incident report and an allegation below:
+Please note the difference between an CARE report and an allegation below:

-Incident Report (also referred to as an SBAT Report): a record that details an incident of minor to great concern such as an health or safety issue or a concern that is not a violation of the Simpson University Student Code.
+CARE Report: a record that details an incident of minor to great concern such as a health or safety issue or a concern that is not a violation of the Simpson University Student Code.
 Examples of concerning behavior could include signs of depression or anxiety, not eating or socializing in a way the student once did, withdrawal or excessive amounts of time away from others, panic attack(s), or doing poorly in his/her studies.

 Allegation: charge(s) against any student for potential misconduct and alleged violations of the Student Code.
 Examples of Student Code violations include, but are not limited to, alcohol/tobacco/drugs, sexual misconduct, harassment, physical harm or violations of state or federal law.